cass-kul/cass-kul.github.io/_exercises/performance.md

 implemented in almost all processors.
 Modern processors have more sophisticated prediction mechanisms that can be updated *dynamically*.
-For instance, such a branch predictor could remember whether a particular branch was recently taken or non taken and base its prediction on this.
-Speculative execution can also be applied to predict the outcome of indirect branches or return instructions.
+For instance, such a branch predictor could remember whether a particular branch was recently taken or not, and base its prediction on this.
+Speculative execution can also be applied to predict the outcome of indirect branches or `ret` instructions.

-> :bulb: You might wonder what is the difference between *speculative execution*
+> :bulb: You might be wondering what the difference between *speculative execution*
-> and *transient execution*.
+> and *transient execution* is.
 Speculative execution is any sequence of
-> instructions that is executed by the processor after a prediction and before
+> instructions that is executed by the processor after a prediction (and before
-> the prediction is resolved.
-In particular the processor does not know is
+> the prediction is resolved).
+In particular, the processor does not know if
 > speculatively executed instructions will be committed or flushed.
 Transient
 > executions specifically refer to incorrectly executed instructions.
 In
 > particular, transient executions can happen because of speculative execution,